The Realignment Problem: When Right becomes Wrong in LLMs¶

 arXiv: 2511.02623

-Code: Available (release mentioned in the paper)
+Code: Available (Released as mentioned in the paper)

 Area: LLM Alignment / Preference Learning / Policy Realignment

-Keywords: realignment, alignment-reality gap, triage, IPO, NPO, bi-level optimization
+Keywords: realignment, alignment-reality gap, triage, IPO, NPO, bilevel optimization

 TL;DR¶